fosslight/fosslight_scanner/README.md

     -w <link>                 Link to be analyzaed can be downloaded by wget or git clone -o <output>               Output Directory or file
-    -f <format>               Output file format (excel, csv, opossum) -d <additional_arg>       Additional arguments for running dependency analysis
+    -f <format>               Output file format (excel, csv, opossum) -c <cores>                Number of processes to analyze source -d <additional_arg>       Additional arguments for running dependency analysis
 ```
 - Ref.
 Additional arguments for running dependency analysis.
 See the [FOSSLight Dependency Guide][fd_guide] for instructions.